 To see why I offer my patterns and doll clothes for free, please go to my Chelly’s Books page.

-If you love to read YA and you’d like to hear about my books when they’re published, or if you’re also a writer and want to rub elbows with other writers like me, consider connecting with me through one of these venues:
+If you love to read books and you’d like to hear about my books when they’re published, or if you’re also a doll seamstress like me, consider connecting with me through one of these venues:

-- Twitter: @ChellyWood1 — You can see all of my blog posts from every blog I’ve created.
+- Twitter: @ChellyWood1 — You can see all of my blog posts from every blog I’ve created, not just this one.

 - Facebook: ChellyWood — This also shows my blog posts along with videos I create and stuff I like on YouTube.